 The metaverse offers limitless opportunities for healing environments.
 The term "metaverse" describes an immersive, fully interactive, and completely seamless 3D virtual world.
-Virtual reality (VR), augmented reality (AR), artificial intelligence (AI), and hyperconnectivity with 5G networks have all come a long way in the last 20 years.
-As a result, it is an excellent method for assisting in treating mental health disorders.

 The metaverse provides immense promise for the development of effective mental health therapies.